One Anastomosis Gastric Bypass

 Calculate Your Body Mass Index (BMI)

-Preparing for One Anastomosis Gastric Bypass
+Preparing for Mini Gastric Bypass

-The first step in preparing for one anastomosis gastric bypass (and any procedure performed at Long Island Laparoscopic Doctors) is to attend a consultation with one of our weight loss doctors.
+The first step in preparing for mini gastric bypass (and any procedure performed at Long Island Laparoscopic Doctors) is to attend a consultation with one of our weight loss doctors.
 During this meeting, the bariatric surgeon will review the patient’s medical history, learn more about the patient’s weight loss struggles and goals, and perform an examination.

-The OAGB Procedure
+The Mini Gastric Bypass Procedure

-One anastomosis gastric bypass surgery is an inpatient laparoscopic procedure that is performed under general anesthesia.
+Mini gastric bypass surgery is an inpatient laparoscopic procedure that is performed under general anesthesia.

 To begin the procedure, the bariatric surgeon uses a laparoscopic stapler to divide the stomach, resulting in a much smaller stomach that is tube-shaped.
 The surgeon will then bypass up to 7 feet of the intestines, attaching the remaining portion of the intestines to the new, smaller stomach.